Writing Papers for History- Tips

 your, etc.) either.
 In informal spoken English, "you" is

-a general third person pronoun (for example, "You don't want
+sometimes used as a general third person pronoun (for example,

-should use an actual noun or third person pronoun (for
+actual noun or third person pronoun (for example, "One should

 correctly to designate possession.
 Do not use an